1929 German Young Plan referendum: Domestic controversy

 Domestic political disputes about the Young Plan began in the summer of 1929.
 Much of the public was appalled by the long duration and the total amount of payments to which Germany had committed itself.
-The sum of all annual payments came to 115 billion Reichsmarks, and in view of the fact that total Reich revenue in the fiscal year 1929–30 was 7.73 billion Reichsmarks, the figure seemed very high.
+The sum of all annual payments came to 115 billion Reichsmarks, and since total Reich revenue in the fiscal year 1929–30 was 7.73 billion Reichsmarks, the figure seemed very high.
 The political right was able to make use of the agreement for propaganda purposes.
 It conjured up the image of grandsons up to their necks in debt at birth.
 The fight against the Young Plan offered itself as a point around which the divided right wing could crystallize in order to be able to strike out at the hated system of the "November criminals" – the government leaders who had signed the Armistice of 11 November 1918.

 Representatives of agriculture and heavy industry in particular opposed the plans.
 The Reich Committee of German Agriculture called them economically unacceptable.
 The Association for the Protection of Common Economic Interests in the Rhineland and Westphalia passed a resolution claiming that the Young Plan would impose "unbearable burdens" on the German economy.
 Industry's opposition was, however, by no means unanimous.
 It was primarily heavy industry that opposed the Young Plan.
 In the business community as a whole, approval tended to dominate since the plan was associated with financial relief.

-Alfred Hugenberg, an industrialist and chairman of the German National People's Party (DNVP), had led the party on a radical course against the Weimar Republic after the party's losses in the 1928 Reichstag elections.
+Alfred Hugenberg, a media baron and chairman of the German National People's Party (DNVP), had led the party on a radical course against the Weimar Republic after the party's losses in the 1928 Reichstag elections.
 In January 1929 Hugenberg was seeking to rally the political right, and the fight against the Young Plan seemed a likely means to do so.
 At the same time he was leading an intra-party conflict to bring the German nationalist Reichstag faction under Kuno von Westarp under his control.
 Hugenberg controlled a large number of newspapers and news services, including Germany's most important film company, UFA.
 Through them he had a strong influence on the formation of public opinion.